bachelorwang/bachelorwang.github.io/index.md

 Senior Software Engineer &#124; May 2020-Present
 Software Engineer &#124; July 2017-May 2020

-* Designed and implemented both backend and frontend of [Smart Gallery](https://www.reallusion.com/smartgallery/) client application
+* Designed and implemented both backend and frontend of [Smart Gallery](https://www.reallusion.com/smartgallery/) client application in C++ with Qt framework
-* Increased rendering speed of [Iray Plugin](https://www.reallusion.com/render/iray/) by 9 times
-* Increased rendering speed of iClone by 3 times
+* Increased performance of iClone(developed in C++) by 3 times with thread-rendering
-* Designed and implemented internal PostgreSQL library
+* Designed and implemented internal PostgreSQL library in C++
-* Decreased file loading time by 43% of all products
+* Decreased file loading time by 43% of all products by multithreading
 * Improved the visual quality of iClone

 [![Smart Gallery](https://img.youtube.com/vi/_6VPSDy10kU/0.jpg)](http://www.youtube.com/watch?v=_6VPSDy10kU)